In Pakistan, fears of waterborne diseases as floods recede

 Pakistani authorities backed by the military, rescuers and volunteers, have struggled to evacuate marooned people to safer places.
 On Wednesday, military helicopters continued evacuating flood victims and delivering food to remote regions, according to a statement released by the military.
 It said it has deployed at least 6,500 troops to assist in rescue and relief operations.

-Rescuers were also using boats to evacuate stranded people in southern Sindh province and in remote villages in eastern Punjab province, according to government officials.
+Rescuers were also using boats to evacuate stranded people in southern Sindh province and in remote villages in eastern Punjab province.
+Floods in the past 24 hours damaged about 70,000 more homes in the country’s northwest and southern Sindh province, according to National Disaster Management Authority.

 Prime Minister Shahbaz Sharif in a visit to the flood-hit Swat Valley promised the rehabilitation of every person displaced by the flood.
 In his televised comments, Shahbaz thanked U.N.
 Secretary-General Antonio Guterres for responding to Pakistan’s request and issuing an appeal for $160 million in emergency funding to help flood victims.
 Guterres on Tuesday urged the world: “Let’s stop sleepwalking toward the destruction of our planet by climate change.”